coderamen666/srd-v3.5-md/monsters/monsters-k-l.md

 affected, it does not regain hit points for changing form, and only the specific animal form indicated for the lycanthrope can be assumed.
-It does not assume the ability scores of the animal, but instead adds the animal's physical ability score modifiers to its own ability scores.
+It does not assume the ability scores of the animal, but instead adds the animal’s physical ability score modifiers to its own ability scores.
 A lycanthrope also can assume a bipedal hybrid form with prehensile hands and animalistic features.